hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

     to the mysql user inside the container
 * Inspect the service UID running inside the container and change host directory ownership accordingly

+## Rootless podman
+When running a rootless container via podman, do not run the command using :Z as this prompts an selinux
+relabelling. :Z applies SELinux labels to the mounted volume, which causes permission issues when it is
+not run via root user.
+Without the :Z argument, podman does not try and apply any SELinux labels, and the
+mounted volume will inherit the labels of the host.

+## ssh login non-root user
+When working with containers it is recommended to login to a user session using ssh rather than su.
+ssh logs in via a real login shell, whereas su does not.

+## User namespaces
+Rootless podman uses user namespaces to allow non-root users to run containers with their own isolated
+filesystem, process, and network environments. podman unshare - allows you to interact with this unprivileged container environment.
+It lets you inspect the
+filesystem and permissions as they appear inside the container (may differ to those on the host).
+User - allows uses to run containers without root privileges by mapping container UIDs to host unprivileged UIDs.